-How to Manage Stress And Anger?
-(7 Scientific Proven Ways to Tame Your Temper)
+How to Manage Stress, Anxiety, And Anger?
+(12 Powerful Ways to Tame Your Temper)

 Many psychologists believe that the best way to manage your anger is to release your repressed feelings in a safe and socially acceptable way.